-In January 2013, the Public Employees' Pension Reform Act of 2012 (PEPRA) became law.
-Among PEPRA's many provisions was Government Code section 7522.56, which imposed restrictions on the ability of a retiree to work for an employer in a retirement system while also collecting a pension from that system.
+The Public Employees' Pension Reform Act of 2013 (PEPRA) imposes restrictions on the ability of a retiree to work for an employer in a retirement system while also collecting a pension from that system.
 In addition, existing state and federal laws already placed restrictions on employees who return to work.
 Some of the restrictions from existing and more recent legislation include, but are not limited to:

 - Work cannot exceed 960 hours in a fiscal year.